gatsbyjs/gatsby/docs/docs/local-https.md

 If your certificate is self-signed, then do not include the `--ca-file` flag.
 Also, if you want your browser to trust a self-signed certificate, you will need to add it to your operating system (or browser's, in Firefox's case) root certificate store for your browser to trust it.

-In most cases, the `--https` passed by itself is easier and more convenient to get local https.
+In most cases, the `--https` passed by itself is easier and more convenient to get local HTTPS.

 ---